How to clean a shotgun

 The whole cleaning process should take about twenty minutes but if the gun is particularly dirty it may take longer, the more practice you have the quicker you’ll get!

 Semi autos and pump actions

-Once you’ve taken your semi auto apart, you'll no doubt see lots of dirt, as with break action guns any metal on metal parts need to be cleaned and lubricated.
-There are a lot more moving parts in a semi auto and care should be taken to make sure they are all moving as they should be and functioning properly whilst you have the gun apart.
+Once you’ve taken your semi auto apart, you'll no doubt see lots of dirt.
+As with break action guns, any metal on metal parts need to be cleaned and lubricated.
+There are a lot more moving parts in a semi auto and care should be taken to make sure they’re all moving as they should be and functioning properly whilst you have the gun apart.
 The barrels should be cleaned in the same way that you would with a break action gun.
 On some semi autos that are gas operated, you'll notice some holes part way down the barrel, it's important you ensure these are open and clear of debris, if they aren’t, the gun may not cycle properly.

 Moderators and attachments

-They are fairly uncommon, but a couple of companies have made some shotguns with moderators, because of how these work the moderators and baffles can pick up dirt fairly quickly.
-When cleaning these, it's important to take them apart fully and get all the caked on and burnt powder off, otherwise it will affect how the moderator functions.
+They’re fairly uncommon, but a couple of companies have made some shotguns with moderators.
+Because of how these work the moderators and baffles can pick up dirt fairly quickly.
+When cleaning these, it's important to take them apart fully and get all the caked on and burnt powder off, otherwise it’ll affect how the moderator functions.

 Gunstar top tips!